-In 2013, Canadians made more than 65 million trips abroad, representing an increase of 12% over 2011.
-Over 56 million of these trips were to the United States.
+In 2017, Canadians made more than 55 million trips abroad.
+Approximately 42 million of these trips were to the United States.
 As our population ages and the number of travelling Canadians continues to increase, it is important that all levels of government are attentive to travellers' rights and provide clear information that is required for making travel plans.